 Not every baby likes every formula.
 Some formulas constipate or irritate some babies, yet keep other babies’ tummies perfectly happy.
 If you try the formulas I recommend and they don’t work for your baby – that is ok!

 There is no perfect formula, but some are still much better than others.
-If you can afford it, and your pediatrician approves your formula choice, I’d recommend going with one of the top 3 formulas on my list (Baby’s Only with Whey, Kabrita USA or Happy Baby).
+If you can afford it, and your pediatrician approves your formula choice, I’d recommend going with one of the top 3 formulas on my list (Bobbie, Baby’s Only with Whey, Kabrita USA).
 But in general, just do the best you can for your baby.
 No judgments here.

-[For more information on the best European organic baby formulas, including my recommendations on where to buy, click here] And if you have any questions about European or U.S. baby formulas, don’t hesitate to leave me a comment or send me an email, I respond to every single message I get!
+[See this article for more information on European best organic baby formulas, including my recommendations on where to buy] And if you have any questions about European or U.S. baby formulas, don’t hesitate to leave me a comment or send me an email, I respond to every single message I get!

 Note: I am not a doctor, so while I would personally use the top formulas on this list for my children, please consult with your pediatrician before using any formula for your baby.